 Some parents can find feeding their toddler stressful.
-Sometimes toddlers won’t eat or they will eat very little.
-It can be frustrating, but it’s a normal part of toddler development.
+Sometimes toddlers will not eat or they will eat very little.
+It can be frustrating, but it is a normal part of toddler development.
 A helpful way to think about it is: you choose what, when and where they eat, and your child decides whether to eat it and how much of it they will eat.

 Toddlers like to have a choice, so to avoid tantrums ask them what they would like to eat, offering healthy options.